 In Nursery the children are beginning an exciting journey with Phonics which will ultimately enable them to become readers and writers.

 In the first phase of Phonics we concentrate on developing speaking and listening skills, phonological awareness (identifying sound patterns in spoken words) and oral blending and segmenting skills.
 Their language skills are developed through carefully organised activities and a broad and rich language curriculum with speaking and listening at its centre.

 The children are being encouraged to build up their core strength, gross and fine motor skills through exciting activities such as messy play, climbing apparatus, cutting, pegging, playing musical instruments and mark-making laying on the floor or vertical using easels.

 In Reception the children are learning all of their letter sounds and when ready, learning some 'digraphs' (which is where two letters join together to make one sound like 'sh') following the Read, Write, Inc. Phonics scheme.

 They are encouraged to shares news about things they do at home or events they celebrate with their families.

-The children are beginning to apply their phonics to reading and getting to take home a book from the ORT reading scheme.
+The children are now applying their phonics in writing and reading and getting to take home a book from the ORT reading scheme.
 They also participate in shared (whole class) reading and stories linked to their topic.

 In writing the children are learning how to form letters correctly by following the 'Kinetic Letters' handwriting program.
-They are initially forming the letters through large body movements and gradually moving onto smaller movements, until they are ready to write on a variety of medium including paper, whiteboards and messy play materials like sand, shaving foam and cornflour gloop.
+They initially formed the letters through large body movements and gradually moved onto smaller movements, they are now ready to write on a variety of medium including paper, whiteboards and messy play materials like sand, shaving foam and cornflour gloop.

 Key Stage One: Term 1